Information Systems Management MSc

 - Express a rounded awareness of the state-of-the-art in relation to the role of information systems in the enterprise environment and the importance of strategic alignment.

-- Understand the changing nature of information systems and the implications of this for the requisite dynamic socio-technical balancing.
+- Understand the changing nature of information systems and the implications of this for the requisite dynamic balancing of the social and the technical.

 - Reflect, critically, on the state-of-the art of both the practice and theory of organisational-level systems development and critically understand information systems and their role in organisational effectiveness.